kosamir/omo-lab/README.md

 "li.c-nav-card__item *"
 ],

-## background collor of elements that are defined in bellow array
+## background collor of elements that are defined example below

 "BACKGROUND_COLOR_ELEMENTS": [
 " ",